Dr. Amy-Jane Gielen

-Dr. Amy-Jane Gielen is an Associate Fellow at ICCT and an independent researcher and consultant at A.G.
-Advies.
-Amy-Jane is a political scientist who completed her PhD at the Amsterdam Institute for Social Science Research (AISSR), University of Amsterdam.
-She has 13 years of experience in researching violent extremism and PCVE.
-She serves as a strategic policy advisor on PCVE to ministries and municipalities and has conducted a substantial number of evaluations of PCVE measures.
-She has published several books, book chapters and articles in peer reviewed journals on this issue.
+Amy-Jane Gielen is an Associate Fellow at ICCT and an independent consultant on evidence-based policy-making at Evidence Based Work (EBW).
+A political scientist by training, Amy-Jane completed her PhD at the Amsterdam Institute for Social Science Research (AISSR), University of Amsterdam.
+With over 15 years of experience in researching violent extremism and P/CVE, she serves as a strategic policy adviser to ministries and municipalities, having conducted a significant number of evaluations of P/CVE measures.
+She has published numerous books, book chapters, and articles in peer-reviewed journals on this subject.

-Amy-Jane has worked for the Radicalisation Awareness Network (RAN) of the European Commission.
-She wrote the first edition of the RAN Collection of Approaches and Practices and was involved in the RAN working groups internet and social media and internal and external dimensions (foreign fighters).
-She also provides workshops and key note speeches to practitioners and policy makers across Europe on (the evaluation of) PVCE.
-On behalf of the Dutch ministries of Safety and Justice and Social Affairs she has co-developed an PCVE evaluation toolkit for municipalities.
-She has also worked as an intervention provider in family support and exit-programmes.
-These combined experiences make it possible to translate her scientific work to different levels of government and practice.
+Amy-Jane has worked for the Radicalisation Awareness Network (RAN) of the European Commission, where she authored the first edition of the RAN Collection of Approaches and Practices.
+She has also participated in RAN working groups focusing on the internet, social media, and foreign fighters.
+Furthermore, she has delivered workshops and keynote speeches to over a thousand practitioners and policymakers across Europe on (the evaluation of) P/CVE.
+On behalf of the Dutch Ministries of Safety and Justice and Social Affairs, she co-developed a P/CVE evaluation toolkit for municipalities.
+Amy-Jane has also worked as an intervention provider in family support for foreign fighters and exit programmes.
+These combined experiences enable her to translate her academic work to various levels of government and practice.

 Gielen, Amy-Jane (2020).
 Cutting through Complexity.
 Evaluating Countering Violent Extremism (CVE).
 Amsterdam: Amsterdam University Press.